f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 On device *bigipB.f5demo.com*, setup the Device Trust that will be used between BIG-IP systems

 NOTE: Observe the current status of EACH BIG-IP.
-Prior to this Task, they are both in an **Active / Standalone** state.
+Prior to this Task, they are both in an **ACTIVE / Standalone** state.
 Throughout this setup, observe the changes in BIG-IP behavior.

 .. list-table::
    :widths: auto